ampproject/amphtml/contributing/contributing-code.md

 - [Create a working branch](./getting-started-e2e.md#create-a-git-branch).
 - [Build AMP](./getting-started-e2e.md#building-amp-and-starting-a-local-server).
 - Write your code.
-   - For more substantial features, multiple smaller PRs are preferable to one large PR.
+   - For more substantial changes, multiple smaller PRs are preferable to one large PR.
 These will be easier to review and can prevent wasted work.
    - Consult these resources for guidance and guidelines:
      - **Design**: [AMP Design Principles](./DESIGN_PRINCIPLES.md)
      - **JavaScript**: [Google JavaScript Code Style Guide](https://google.github.io/styleguide/jsguide.html)